Hagsten/Talkify/README.md

 # License
 GPLv3

-Please note that this library talks with a backend that is driven by personal foundings, therefore I intend to keep it free of charge until no longer possible.
+Please note that this library talks with a backend that is driven by personal fundings, therefore I intend to keep it free of charge until no longer possible.
 A rule of thumb: If you have a commersial product with heavy traffic, then a restriction or fee might be introduced to call the server.